hbctraining/DGE_workshop/lessons/DGE_workflow.md

 These images illustrate some common features of RNA-Seq count data, including a **low number of counts associated with the a large proportion of genes**, and a long right tail due to the **lack of any upper limit for expression**.
 Unlike microarray data, which has a dynamic range maximum limited due to when the probes max out, there is no limit of maximum expression for RNA-Seq data.
 Due to the differences in these technologies, the statistical models used to fit the data are different between the two methods.

->**NOTE:**The log intensities of the microarray data approximate a normal distribution.
-However, due to the different properties of the of RNA-Seq count data, such as integer counts instead of continuous measurements and non-normally distributed data, the normal distribution does not accurately model RNA-Seq counts [[1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3541212/).
+> **NOTE:** The log intensities of the microarray data approximate a normal distribution.
+However, due to the different properties of the of RNA-Seq count data, such as integer counts instead of continuous measurements and non-normally distributed data, the normal distribution does not accurately model RNA-Seq counts [[1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3541212/)].

 ## Modeling count data